FAQs about bidding for properties and offers of accommodation

 What are age designated properties?

-Some properties such as bungalows or sheltered accommodation may be age designated.
+Some flats may be age designated.
 This means priority may be given to applicants aged 60 years and over with general needs in the first instance, then applicants aged 50 years and over and so on, reducing in 10 year bandings.
 Where the property is ground floor, those applicants with ground floor requirements will be looked at prior to those with general needs whilst still working on an age basis.

 How are adapted properties allocated?

-How do I access the Leicester HomeChoice website on a mobile phone/tablet?
+How do I access the Leicester HomeChoice on a phone/tablet?